(Note: this is a second impression of the same print that I posted early. The previous impression has been sold.)

 The British Museum offers the following description of this print:

 “Mechlin / Mechelen; man carrying sack over his shoulders seen from behind walking along road, gabled house at right and willow tree in the foreground.”

-I am selling this exquisite rendered and graphically strong etching by one of the greatest printmakers of history, for the total cost of AU$221 (currently US$173.65/EUR148.05/GBP129.53 at the time of this listing) including postage and handling to anywhere in the world (but not, of course, any import duties/taxes imposed by some countries).
+I am selling this exquisitely rendered and graphically strong etching by one of the greatest printmakers of history, for the total cost of AU$221 (currently US$163.69/EUR140.46/GBP124.82 at the time of this listing) including postage and handling to anywhere in the world (but not, of course, any import duties/taxes imposed by some countries).

 If you are interested in purchasing this rare and very beautiful etching, please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.

 This print has been sold

 One has only to look at Hollar’s meticulously detailed etchings to appreciate that he had a strong understanding about the technical intricacies of architecture and how the correct angle of light falling on a building (usually from the top-front-left) can enhance a viewer’s understanding of the building’s form and structure.
 From a personal standpoint, however, the graphic strength of this small but visually engaging image is not so much that I can count every tile on the roofs, but rather its strength is all about the juxtaposed arrangement of three-dimensionally solid and somewhat sanitised rendered buildings with what I will describe as “soft” forms of trees and village folk going about their everyday business.

 Please let me know your thoughts, advice about inaccuracies (including typos) and additional information that you would like to add to any post.